AdobeDocs/experience-manager-cloud-service.de-DE/help/journey-onboarding/cloud-manager.md

 >
 >Depending on the roles assigned in Cloud Manager and the state of the application, you see different screens while using the Cloud Manager user interface. -->

-## Programme anzeigen {#viewing-programs}
+## Anzeigen von Programmen {#viewing-programs}

-Sobald Sie erfolgreich auf den Cloud Manager zugreifen, hängt das, was Sie sehen, vom Status Ihrer Programme ab, wie in den folgenden Abschnitten beschrieben.
+Sobald Sie erfolgreich auf Cloud Manager zugreifen, hängt das, was Sie sehen, vom Status Ihrer Programme ab, wie in den folgenden Abschnitten beschrieben.

 ### Wenn keine Programme vorhanden sind {#no-programs}